RZ781/libcitrus/README.md

 # libcitrus
 A C library for implementing modern multiplayer stacker games.

+The library currently has an unstable API and ABI - it is not yet ready for production use.

 libcitrus is free software, distributed under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License or later.
 See the files